CelesteClassic/ClassicAutosplitter/README.md

 ### Accuracy/Is this thing even working correctly
-The python script prints all splits to the console, you can compare those times with the times the autosplitter gives (remember to check Game Time, NOT Real Time!)
+The python script and the Windows-only cart print all splits to the console, you can compare those times with the times the autosplitter gives (remember to check Game Time, NOT Real Time!)